gabrielelana/lambda-reverse-proxy/README.md

   reverse proxy multiple domain aliases, you can use lambdas as normal HTTP services.

-TLDR: with this reverse proxy you can use your lambdas via HTTP both locally and on AWS.
+TLDR: with this reverse proxy you can use to invoke lambdas via HTTP both locally and on AWS.

 ### How

+TODO